 What legal rights do I have when purchasing items online?

-Since June 2014 contracts for the purchase of goods and services within England and Wales have been regulated by the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
+Since June 2014, contracts for the purchase of goods and services within England and Wales have been regulated by the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 These regulations apply to transactions between; one, a consumer (an individual acting for non-business purposes) and two, a trader (someone acting for business or professional purposes).
 These transactions can be conducted ‘on-premises’ but also to transactions conducted online or ‘distance contracts’.

-The Regulations do not extend to items purchased through a public auction, which includes purchases through online auction sites, such as Ebay.
+The Regulations do not extend to items purchased through a public auction, which includes purchases through online auction sites, such as eBay.

 A trader is obliged to give the prospective purchaser certain prescribed information.
 This includes: